magarpol/scripts/README.md

 ### Check Unifi Service
 This local script for checkmk checks Unifi service.

+### Check Unifi Update
+This script creates a local service in CheckMK that monitors if unifi needs an update

 ### Check Wildcard Certificates
 This script looks for expiration date on wildcard certificates and creates a service in CheckMK to monitor them.